 Avoid exchanges at Hotels and Airports

 While you may need cash on arrival in Japan you should avoid changing large amounts of cash at the airport or your hotel.
-Exchanges rates in these places are usually not as good as those where there is more competition.
+Exchange rates in these places are usually not as good as those where there is more competition.

 Many of the international airports in Japan have ATMs and this is likely to give you a better exchange rate than a currency exchange.
+Using an ATM card that doesn’t levy foreign currency charges will save you a lot of money.

 Bring Clean, Undamaged Notes